compose-spec/compose-spec/05-services.md

 ### entrypoint

-`entrypoint` overrides the default entrypoint for the Docker image (i.e. `ENTRYPOINT` set by Dockerfile).
+`entrypoint` declares the default entrypoint for the service container.
+This will override the `ENTRYPOINT` instruction from the service's Dockerfile.

-Compose implementations MUST clear out any default command on the Docker image - both `ENTRYPOINT` and `CMD` instruction in the Dockerfile - when `entrypoint` is configured by a Compose file.
-If [`command`](#command) is also set, it is used as parameter to `entrypoint` as a replacement for Docker image's `CMD`
+If `entrypoint` is non-null, Compose implementations MUST also ignore out any default command from the image (i.e. `CMD` instruction in Dockerfile).

+See also: [`command`](#command) to set or override the default command to be executed by the entrypoint process.

+In its short-form, the value can be defined as a string:
 ```yml
 entrypoint: /code/entrypoint.sh
 ```

-The entrypoint can also be a list, in a manner similar to [Dockerfile](https://docs.docker.com/engine/reference/builder/#cmd):
+Alternatively, the value can also be a list, in a manner similar to [Dockerfile](https://docs.docker.com/engine/reference/builder/#cmd):

 ```yml